-As we age, the level of Ubiquinol in our body decreases.
-This is particularly the case once we surpass 40 years of age, or if we are on statin medication.
-Statin medications drastically deplete the natural levels of Ubiquinol by blocking the production of Ubiquinol in the liver.
-Ubiquinol is also an especially important nutrient to supplement if you have a family history of heart related concerns.
+Statin medications – CoQ10 is important for people on cholesterol-lowering drugs such as statin medications.
+Statin medications drastically deplete the natural levels of CoQ10 or Ubiquinol by blocking the production of Ubiquinol in the liver, meaning you don’t get the full CoQ10 benefits you need and may suffer from issues including muscle pains.
+Ubiquinol is also an especially important nutrient to supplement if you have a family history of heart-related concerns.7

 In the plasma of healthy people, more than 90% of CoQ10 exists in the reduced form, ubiquinol.
-The ratio of ubiquinol to CoQ10 in the plasma is a bio-marker for oxidative stress, indicating that people suffering from strong oxidative stress may have lower levels of ubiquinol in their plasma.
+The ratio of ubiquinol to CoQ10 in the plasma is a biomarker for oxidative stress, indicating that people suffering from strong oxidative stress may have lower levels of ubiquinol in their plasma.

 Ubiquinone, CoEnzyme Q10, CoQ10

 1. Coenzyme Q10 in Cardiovascular and Metabolic Diseases: Current State of the Problem

 3. Micronutrient Supplementation to Reduce Cardiovascular Risk

 4. Treatment of essential hypertension with coenzyme Q10

 5. Coenzyme Q10 improves blood pressure and glycaemic control: a controlled trial in subjects with type 2 diabetes

 6. Effectiveness of coenzyme Q10 in prophylactic treatment of migraine headache: an open-label, add-

 7. on, controlled trial Combining Ubiquinol With a Statin May Benefit Hypercholesterolaemic Patients With Chronic Heart Failure